david-barbion/visitor-maps/readme.txt

 Yes, please read [How to update a translation of Visitor Maps for WordPress](http://www.fastsecurecontactform.com/update-translation-visitor-maps)

 == Changelog ==

+= 1.5.8.11 =
+- (18 Jun 2016) - fix wp_get_current_user error after wordpress 4.5
+- fix state was shown as US on who was online page

 = 1.5.8.10 =
 - (01 Sep 2015) - added the ability to dismiss the admin message about downloading the Visitor Maps Geolocation Addon plugin.